Arturo Benedetti Michelangeli (1920-1995)

 (GUIDETTI, Giuliana.
 Vita con Ciro.
 Palermo: L’Epos, 1997)

-In the spring of 1929 he attended private lessons with maestro Giovanni Anfossi in Milan, where his mother accompanied him each week.
+In the spring of 1929 he attended private lessons with maestro Giovanni Maria Anfossi in Milan, where his mother accompanied him each week.
 Anfossi was a teacher at the Collegio Reale delle Fanciulle and owner of his own school.

-He took the piano license exam at the Giuseppe Verdi Conservatory in Milan in the fall session of the 1930-31 school year; at the same conservatory, he took the diploma exam privately on 12 June, 1934 (at only 14 years of age), obtaining scores ranging from 6 to 10 in the various tests, with an average of 8.50.
+He took the piano license exam at the Giuseppe Verdi Conservatory in Milan in the fall session of the 1930-31 school year; at the same conservatory, he took the diploma exam privately on 12 June, 1934 (at only 14 years and 5 months of age), obtaining scores ranging from 6 to 10 in the various tests, with an average of 8.50.
 The program for the actual performance exam, graded 10 and including the first book of Brahms's Paganini Variations on a Theme, Op.35 [see below for ABM's idiosyncratic way with them] and Ravel's Jeux d'eau demonstrate that fourteen-year-old Benedetti Michelangeli was a complete pianist.
 (Piero Rattalino)

 'His failure to attend public school—piano and violin lessons at the Venturi Institute in Brescia were, obviously, not group lessons—did not foster a sense of socialization in the child.
 Throughout his life, he maintained a few close friendships, with those who recognized his superiority at all times, and had no significant social or intellectual relationships except one, with the orchestra conductor Sergiu Celibidache.
 The birth of a younger brother in 1924, which provoked feelings of jealousy in him, and of a younger sister in 1926, who died at the age of seven, also played a significant role in shaping his personality.
 (Piero Rattalino)